San Francisco Museum of Modern Art

 - Use for Acquisitions or Direct Care of Collections.
 Deaccession Proceeds shall be applied to the purchase of other artworks in accordance with SFMOMA’s accessions policy or may also be used to support Direct Care of the collections as defined and further identified under the process outlined below and in accordance with the AAMD Resolutions.

 - Administration of Funds and Compliance with FASB Standards.
 Deaccession Proceeds used for art acquisitions are administered on a department-by-department basis by the appropriate Accessions Committee.
 The Museum’s Chief Financial Officer must confirm that any proposed use, including any expense for Direct Care of collections, complies with this policy and the Financial Accounting Standards Board’s (FASB) March 2019 amendment, or any subsequent governing amendments.

 - Definition of Direct Care of Collections.
 For purposes of this policy, the expenditures for “Direct Care” refer to investments in the existing collections that enhance their life, usefulness or quality and thereby ensuring they will continue to benefit the public.
-Conservation and use of museum resources for Direct Care is essential to preserve the Museum’s collections for current and future generations.
-SFMOMA may use Deaccession Proceeds for the following types of direct care activities and expenditures, in order to benefit the long term care of, and access to, the collections in furtherance of the Museum’s mission.
+Conservation, safeguarding and prevention of damage, vandalism, and theft, and use of museum resources for Direct Care is essential to preserve the Museum’s collections for current and future generations.
+SFMOMA may use Deaccession Proceeds for the following types of direct care activities and expenditures, in order to benefit the long-term care of, and access to, the collections in furtherance of the Museum’s mission.
 Direct Care of the collection expenditures may include, but are not limited to,

 - Costs associated with conservation of collection objects, object maintenance, analysis, treatment, surveying, inventorying, documenting (including photography), storage, and managing collections information systems;